 FAQs about Septum Surgery

-– Actually, it is advisable to do them at the same time rather than two separate procedures.
+- Actually, it is advisable to do them both at the same time rather than as two separate procedures.

-– You should get home on the same day.
-Patients with heavier deviations might stay hospitalized overnight as a precaution measure.
+- Although most patients are able to go home on the same day, patients with heavier deviations may need to stay overnight as a precautionary measure.

-– It shouldn’t.
-Most patients take pain-killers for a couple of days after the surgery.
-Septoplasty recovery is quick and painless.
+- Most patients take over the counter painkillers for a couple of days after the surgery, and they find that is enough.